 Who says RVing fun is limited to warm weather?
 RV living in the winter has a lot to offer too, and RV technology makes living in your RV during the winter months even cozier than ever.
-So instead of trekking south for warmer weather this winter, think about staying put and enjoying the cool temps (or, depending on your location, snow) in quieter campgrounds and RV parks than you'd find in the warmer seasons of the year.
-This primer on prepping your RV for winter living can help.

 One of the most important steps for getting your RV ready for winter living is to prepare your water system for the cold days ahead.
 Once the mercury starts to plummet, water inside your freshwater hose and pipes can freeze — and in a worst-case scenario, burst.
 Frozen pipes can also result in an increase in your system's water pressure, which may end up necessitating expensive repair work down the road.

 Heat tape can be a godsend for keeping hoses and pipes from freezing; apply it around connections and valves since these are the most likely to freeze.
 Keep cabinet doors open to allow heat to circulate and allow faucets to drip slightly to help keep water moving in your pipes.
 The use of an internal tank for fresh water gives you the freedom to disconnect your freshwater hose for the season.